sean-e/mTroll/docs/xmlDataFiles.md

 it is not possible to defeat only one of two assignments made to an adc port.
 A `patch` can have a maximum of 4 `globalExpr` defeating entries (one for each adc port).

+The `LedPresetColors` section optionally overrides any of the 32 predefined color slots.

+The `LedDefaultColors` section defines colors for devices or categories of patches.
+Assignment of colors to patches occurs via lookup/matching in this order (where `type` could be patch or command type):
+- `device+type`
+- `Axe-Fx type`
+- `device`
+- `type`

+`LedDefaultColors` are used if a patch does not explicitly set its own color attributes.
+That is, by default, patches do not need to set their own color.  mTroll will map either the patch type or device used in the patch to a color defined in `LedDefaultColors`.
+Patches can explicitly set their own color directly or via `LedPresetColors` preset slot.
+- Example direct color attributes: `ledColor="00000f" ledInactiveColor="000004"`
+- Example preset color attributes: `ledColorPreset="1" ledInactiveColorPreset="30"`